payini/BlazorAndSQLite/README.md

 ## Introduction

 In this episode, we are going to build a basic Blazor WebAssembly App using Visual Studio 2022 Preview.
-The application will have a demo "Settings" screen, and the data will be stored locally in an in-browser SQLite database.
+The application will have a basic "Settings" page, and the data will be stored locally in an in-browser SQLite database.

 In order to add SQLite we will add a NuGet package reference to `Microsoft.EntityFrameworkCore.Sqlite`.
-We are going to use Entity Framework Core (EF Core) for our object-relational mapping (ORM,) taking advantage of Code First approach to create and update the database schema, by adding a NuGet package reference to `Microsoft.EntityFrameworkCore`.
+We are going to use Entity Framework Core (EF Core) for our object-relational mapping (ORM,) taking advantage of Code-First approach to create and update the database schema, by adding a NuGet package reference to `Microsoft.EntityFrameworkCore`.

 Then, we are going to download and install `emscripten` to be able to compile the SQLite C source code, and use the .NET WebAssembly build tools, to link the output of the build to WebAssembly so we can use SQLite from our Blazor WebAssembly application.

-At the end, you should end-up with a sample app that stores application settings data locally.
+At the end, you should end-up with a sample app that stores application settings data locally in an in-browser SQLite database.

 The demo app will look like this: